Chassis/SequelPro/README.md

   prefix: bq_
 ```

-Sequel Pro connects to your MySQL database by tunnelling over the same SSH connection used for `vagrant ssh`, so no networking configuration is necessary.
+The connection to your MySQL database is made by tunnelling over the same SSH connection used for `vagrant ssh`, so no networking configuration is necessary.

 ## Connection Errors

-If you get a connection error, the first thing to attempt to debug is to check the details that Sequel Pro gives you (under the Show Details button).
+If you get a connection error, the first thing to attempt to debug is to check the details that your client gives you.

+The connection error message can be very long and in Sequel Pro and Sequel Ace it may get truncated.
+You can click within the error message and press <kbd>cmd</kbd>+<kbd>a</kbd> then <kbd>cmd</kbd>+<kbd>c</kbd> to copy the full text.

 ### `key_load_public: No such file or directory`